Clan Hamilton: Tartan

-Swedish descendants
+Swedish branch

 Malcolm Hamilton Archbishop of Cashel, first son was Hugh Hamilton, 1st Viscount of Glenawly, a soldier in Swedish service, who in Sweden was created baron of Deserf.
 Captain John Hamilton of Monea was Malcolm's younger son.
 His sons, Malcolm and Hugo, went to Swedish service in 1655 and were in 1689 created barons of Hagaby.
-They stayed in Swedish service and Malcolm's son Gustav David Hamilton was named the title of count in 1751, and in 1765 he gained the rank of field marshal.
+They stayed in Swedish service and Malcolm's son Gustaf David Hamilton was named the title of count in 1751, and in 1765 he gained the rank of field marshal.

+Dutch branch

+John Jack Hamilton was born on 13 August 1640 in Dromore, Kirkcudbright, South Scotland.
+He joint the Scots Brigade and served as the palfrenier to the Governor of 's-Hertogenbosch, John Kirkpatrick.
+In 1679 he married Maria Wijgherganck.
+He is the progenitor of the Dutch branch of the Hamilton family.